 The hymn is an ideal vehicle for the rejection of heresy, and Trinitarian teaching has therefore been central to Christian hymnody in both the Eastern and Western churches.
-The nature of the Trinity is a central doctrine of Christian orthodoxy; its classic formulation is that established in the 4th-century Nicene Creed, which is the basis for subsequent explorations of the characteristics of and the relationships between the three Persons of the Trinity.
-It is based on the Athanasian view that there is a Triune God, made up of three persons who are co-eternal and co-equal; it rejects the Arian theory that Christ was created by the Father and is therefore inferior to him.
-Anti-heretical...
+The nature of the Trinity is a central doctrine of Christian orthodoxy; its classic formulation is that established in the 4th-century Nicene Creed, which is the basis for subsequent explorations of the characteristics of the three Persons of the Trinity and the relationship between them.
+It is based on the Athanasian view that there is a Triune God, made up of three persons who are co-eternal and co-equal; it rejects the Arian theory that Christ was created by the Father and is therefore inferior to him...

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.